Integration Architecture¶

 key.
 The Canton Network Token Standard defines this key and a way to parse these memo tags and other transfer information from transactions.

-This guide provides a sample architecture and workflows for how you can integrate your exchange with Canton.
+This guide provides a sample architecture and workflows for integrating an exchange with Canton.
 The expectation is that the integration components are reasonably thin wrappers over the functionality provided by the wallet SDK.
-The guide expects you to build these components, as they should be mostly concerned with how to integrate with your exchange’s internal systems and requirements.
+The guide expects you to provide these components since they are mostly concerned integrating with your exchange’s internal systems and its requirements.

 Component Overview¶

-The following diagram shows the components for integrating the exchange internal systems with Canton.
+The following diagram shows the components to integrate an exchange’s internal systems with Canton Network.
 We explain the components in the subsections below.

 Exchange Components¶

 This guide assumes that there are Exchange Internal Systems that manage, among other things, the exchange’s internal ledger of Customer balances.
-These systems are in particular used to serve data to the Exchange UI, which is used by exchange customers to trade, observe their deposits, and request withdrawals of funds to their wallets.
+These systems serve data to the Exchange UI, which is used by exchange customers to trade, observe their deposits, and request withdrawals of funds to their wallets.

-The guide’s assumptions might not be perfectly satisfied by your exchange’s actual architecture.
-We encourage you to consider them in spirit and map the diagram as best as possible to your actual architecture.
+The guide’s assumptions might not perfectly match your exchange’s actual architecture.
+We encourage you to consider them in spirit and map the diagram as best as possible.

 Canton Integration Components¶